-Tim Chartier is an Associate Professor in the Department of Mathematics and Computer Science at Davidson College.
+Tim Chartier is a Professor in the Department of Mathematics and Computer Science at Davidson College.
 In 2014, he was named the inaugural Mathematical Association of America¹s Math Ambassador.He is a recipient of a national teaching award from the Mathematical Association of America.
 Published by Princeton University Press, Tim coauthored Numerical Methods: Design, Analysis, and Computer Implementation of Algorithms with Anne Greenbaum.
 As a researcher, Tim has worked with both Lawrence Livermore and Los Alamos National Laboratories and his research was recognized with an Alfred P. Sloan Research Fellowship.